pivotal/docs-tas-adapter/install.md

       --namespace tas-adapter-install
     ```

-1. Verify that the package install was successful.
+1. Verify that the package install was successful:

     ```bash
     tanzu package installed get tas-adapter \
       --namespace tas-adapter-install
     ```

 1. Update the DNS entry for the API endpoint for your cluster.
-This step is highly dependent on the IaaS used to provision your cluster.
+This step is dependent on the IaaS you used to provision your cluster.

     * For clusters that support LoadBalancer services, you can use `kubectl get service envoy -n projectcontour` to obtain the external IP address of the LoadBalancer.